 Grace Ministries USA sponsors a mission trip to Naco Casa Hogar Emmanuel Orphanage in Naco Sonora Mexico, this year the trip was June 17-24, 2017.

 Casa Hogar Emmanuel Orphanage is home to more than fifteen children ranging in ages from three to sixteen.
 Many of the children do not know where their parents are.
-In some instances human smugglers, called “Coyotes”, who employ Mexican immigrants for labor in the United States, illegally transported the parents across border promising them to help their children to go with them later, but never do.
+In some instances, human smugglers, called “Coyotes”, who employ Mexican immigrants for labor in the United States, illegally transported the parents across borders promising them to help their children to go with them later, but never do.
 Some of the children’s parents have disappeared while crossing the border.
-Other children are there, because their parents are unable to financially care for them.
+Other children are there because their parents are unable to financially care for them.

 When we arrived at the orphanage we were greeted by smiling faces and open arms.
 Immediately, the fun started by playing soccer in the dirt field in front of the orphanage building.
 The children were excited because they had just received a brand new ball from the mission team that had served the week before us.

-We started each day early with devotion, prayer and a planning breakfast meeting.
+We started each day early with devotion, prayer, and a planning breakfast meeting.
 Though we were divided into teams we all pitched in whenever there was something to be done.
-I worked with Bob, Jacob and Bert on the construction of a new orphanage building.
-We built a wall, a window frame and the placement of a new front door.
+I worked with Bob, Jacob, and Bert on the construction of a new orphanage building.
+We built a wall, a window frame, and the placement of a new front door.
 We also trimmed weeds that were around the basketball court and took out thorn bushes around the baseball field.
-Our teaching team, Heather, Becky, Carol and Kerry held VBS for the children.
-They taught the children about our Lord through Bible stories, songs, crafts and activities.
-I was amazed how they were able to teach in Spanish and help the children with their English.
-When VBS was over everyone spent time praying, talking and playing with the children.
+Our teaching team, Heather, Becky, Carol, and Kerry held VBS for the children.
+They taught the children about our Lord through Bible stories, songs, crafts, and activities.
+I was amazed at how they were able to teach in Spanish and help the children with their English.
+When VBS was over everyone spent time praying, talking, and playing with the children.
 We were always actively engaging with the children and the staff.
-Later in the week we took the children to Agua Prieta , a city 35 miles east of Naco.
+Later in the week, we took the children to Agua Prieta, a city 35 miles east of Naco.
 There we took the children to the movies to see Cars 3.
-Afterwards we all went to dinner at a restaurant called La Cabana.
+Afterward, we all went to dinner at a restaurant called La Cabana.
 The children loved it.
 This was something that they rarely ever get to do.
 It was great to share in their excitement.

 Our trip back home was long for we all missed the children.
 It was a blessing to be able to share the love of Christ with children and staff of the orphanage, as well as with the entire community of Naco.
 Our team bonded through our trip and made plenty of memories.